core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 also include a Content-Format indication field, using label "ct".
 The value of this field is a Content-Format-Spec, i.e., one of:

-* a CoAP Content-Format identifier in decimal form with no leading zeros (except for the value "0" itself).
+* a CoAP Content-Format number in decimal form with no leading zeros (except for the value "0" itself).
 This value represents an unsigned integer in the range of 0-65535, similar to the CoRE Link Format {{?RFC6690}} "ct" attribute).

-* or a Content-Format-String containing a Content-Type and optionally a Content-Coding (see below).
+* or a Content-Format-String containing a Content-Type and optionally zero or more content codings (see below).

 The syntax of this field is formally defined in {{abnf}}.

 The CoAP Content-Format number provides a simple and efficient way to indicate the type of the data.
-Since some Internet media types and their content coding and parameter alternatives do not have assigned CoAP Content-Format numbers, using Content-Type and Content-Coding is also allowed.
+Since some Internet media types and their content coding and parameter alternatives do not have assigned CoAP Content-Format numbers, using Content-Type and zero or more content codings is also allowed.
 Both methods use a string value in the "ct" field to keep its data type consistent across uses.
-When the "ct" field contains only digits, it is interpreted as a CoAP Content-Format identifier.
+When the "ct" field contains only digits, it is interpreted as a CoAP Content-Format number.

-To indicate that a Content-Coding is used with a Content-Type, the Content-Coding value is appended to the Content-Type value (media type and parameters, if any), separated by a "@" sign.
+To indicate that one or more content codings are used with a Content-Type, each of the content coding values is appended to the Content-Type value (media type and parameters, if any), separated by a "@" sign, in the order of the content codings were applied (the same order as in {{Section 3.1.2.2 of RFC7231}}).
-For example (using a Content-Coding value of "deflate" as defined in
+For example (using a content coding value of "deflate" as defined in
 {{Section 4.2.2 of RFC7230}}):

     text/plain; charset=utf-8@deflate

-If no "@" sign is present after the media type and parameters, then no Content-Coding has been specified, and the "identity" Content-Coding is used — no encoding transformation is employed.
+If no "@" sign is present after the media type and parameters, then no content coding has been specified, and the "identity" content coding is used — no encoding transformation is employed.

 # SenML Base Content-Format ("bct") Field